 Social Security disability benefits can be an important tool for helping those struggling with the effects of a serious physical or mental handicap to be able to support themselves and their families.
 Unfortunately, filing for these benefits can often be surprisingly challenging.

-Because of the considerable number of applications most Social Security offices must process each year, unfortunately, even minor errors on your application can lead an otherwise compelling case for disability benefits to be quickly denied.
+Because of the considerable number of SSDI applications most Social Security offices must process each year, unfortunately, even minor errors on your application can lead an otherwise compelling case for disability benefits to be quickly denied.

 Filing a new application complicates this process.
-Having multiple applications for the same individual can create problems for the Social Security office and dramatically lengthen the amount of time it takes to process a disability claim.
+Having multiple applications for the same individual can create problems for the Social Security Administration office and dramatically lengthen the amount of time it takes to process a disability claim.

 Furthermore, if you cannot successfully determine what caused your application to be denied in the first place, you run the risk of having subsequent applications denied as well.
 Is there a simple mistake in your medical records that will cause your application to be denied each and every time?
 Is there something in your work history that needs to be explained?